Worx TriVac WG512 vs WG518 - The Differences

 Other features

-- Vacuum Ability: Both products can be used as leaf vacuums, providing users with a convenient and less messy method of leaf disposal.
-The versatility allows users to seamlessly switch between blowing and vacuuming modes, simplifying yard work.
+- Equipped with leaf vacuuming capabilities, both products offer users a practical and mess-free method for leaf disposal.
+This dual-functionality allows users to seamlessly alternate between blowing and vacuuming modes, making yard work more convenient and efficient.
 In addition, the WG518 and the TriVac WG512 boast a mulching function, boasting a comparable mulching ratio of 16:1.
 With this feature, you can efficiently convert vacuumed leaves into mulch or compost, simplifying your yard care tasks.

 TL;DR